Vincent C. Gray: Personal life

-Gray has two children, Jonice Gray Tucker, and Vincent Carlos Gray, and two grandchildren, Austin Gray Tucker and Jillian Gray Tucker.
+Gray has two children, Jonice Gray, and Vincent Carlos Gray, and two grandchildren, Austin Gray Tucker and Jillian Gray Tucker.
 In 2012, it was revealed that Gray had passed dozens of Verizon Center tickets to his children.
 The Sky Suite tickets were freely provided to the Mayor's office, while Gray defended his children as "ambassadors" of the District; the widower’s daughter was designated First Lady of the city.

 Gray's first wife Loretta died in July 1998 of cancer.
 In 2018, he announced his marriage to longtime partner Dawn Kum.
 Gray lives in the Hillcrest neighborhood of Ward 7.
 He is Catholic.

 Health

 Since 2021, Gray has suffered multiple strokes, and he was subsequently diagnosed with dementia.
 In 2024, his children filed a petition asking for a conservatorship to manage his affairs, alleging that he had experienced a total of four strokes and accusing his second wife, Dawn Kum, of not devoting adequate resource to his care.
 Gray's spokesman, Chuck Thies, disputed this, saying that he had had two strokes instead of four, and that he had been receiving sufficient care.
 Gray was later placed under a conservatorship.